 - Remain fully invested to offset quality bias and more fully participate in up markets

 - Expect lower turnover and lower capital gains taxes due to longer holding periods

 - Portfolio expected to experience lower volatility and lower drawdown in down market

 Source: Ballast Equity, Russell FTSE and FactSet

 ^Sector classifications are generally determined by referencing the Global Industry Classification Standard (GICS®) and exclude cash.
 GICS was developed by and/or is the exclusive property of MSCI, Inc. and Standard & Poor’s Financial Services LLC (S&P).
 GICS is a service mark of MSCI and S&P.

-2 The returns of the BQV Midcap Strategy are compared to the historical performance of the Russell Midcap Indices as they are a widely used benchmarks for mid capitalization securities.
+2. The returns of the BQV Midcap Strategy are compared to the historical performance of the Russell Midcap Indices as they are widely used benchmarks for mid-capitalization securities.
 An investment with Ballast Equity Management (BEM) should not be construed as an investment in a program that seeks to replicate, or correlate with, this index.
 Market conditions vary between the BEM products and these indices.
-Furthermore, these indices do not include any transaction costs, management fees and other expenses, as do the BEM Products.
+Furthermore, these indices do not include any transaction costs, management fees, and other expenses, as do the BEM Products.
 Lastly, BEM may invest in strategies and positions that are not included in these indices.